oseyosey/oseyosey.github.io/content/about.md

 ## Hi, I'm Junjie Oscar Yin

-I am excessively interested in building efficient and trustworthy systems that possess a deeper understanding of language and vision.
-More broadly, I am drawn by  research that makes progress toward the intersection of language and vision through deep learning.
+I am excessively interested in building efficient, trustworthy, and expressive AI systems(LLMs) that possess a deeper understanding of language and vision.
+Below is a list of things that I am constantly thinking about/workding toward:
+- *Making Training & Deployment of LLMs More Accessible.* I am excited by novel methods to efficiently pre-train, fine-tune/instruction-tune, and evaluate LLMs.
+- *Toward Multi-Modality.* I am drawn by works that push LLMs to reason about, generate, and make inference on 2.5D/3D visual world.

 In my undergraduate years at Johns Hopkins and Oxford, I am forunate to be advised by [Alan Yuille](https://www.cs.jhu.edu/~ayuille/) and [Volodymy Kuleshov](https://www.cs.cornell.edu/~kuleshov/).